subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 Three weight matrices, wq,wk and wv are created.
 These matrices are used to project our input matrix x to create three new matrices, wqp, wkp and wvp.
 The input shapes of all the participating matrices are given below,

-x, input shape (5, 10)
-wq, q weight matrix shape (20, 10) wk, k weight matrix shape (20, 10) wv, v weight matrix shape (25, 10)

-wqp, q weight matrix shape (5, 20) wkp, k weight matrix shape (5, 20) wvp, v weight matrix shape (5, 25)

-The initial input matrix x, with dimension 5 x 10 is now projected into three new matrices.
-In wqp and wkp the embedded space of dimension 10 is projected into a feature space of dimension 20.
-In wvp its projected into a space of dimension 25.

-The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during backprobagation.
-This will allow the network to learn the new feature space.